Destrega: Gameplay

 The fighting style in the game is unique in many aspects.
 Movement includes the ability to freely roam the current environment.
 The X button jumps, while R1 causes the player to dash and L1 blocks.
 The close range fighting system is like Rock, Paper, Scissors where each type of attack is stronger and weaker than another.
 The Square button results in a quick (but weak) attack; Triangle a slow and powerful one.
 Circle allows you to sidestep, allowing an attack by slipping behind your opponent.

 After stepping far back, the charge bar changes from Red to Blue, indicating you can use magic attacks.
 Just like close range there are three attacks.
 The Fast (Bidu), Power (Est), and Span (Foh). bidu travels fast but hits weak, Est hits hard but travels slow, and if you are far away, the attack will disappear.
 Foh fires a multiple blast and does medium damage.
 Bidu beats Est, Est beats Foh, Foh beats Bidu.
 Bidu drains the least charge, Foh medium, and Est the most.

 You can also combine magic attacks.
 Different combinations equal different results.
 There is a Level 1 attack; Bidu, Est, and Foh (3 Combinations).
 Then there is a Level 2 attack; Bidu Bidu, Bidu Est, Bidu Foh, Est Est, Est Foh, Foh Foh, etc. (9 Combinations).
-All of which can be reversed (EX: Foh Est) Then the Level 3 attack, Bidu Bidu Bidu, Bidu Bidu Est, Est Est Bidu, Foh, Biou Foh, etc. (21 Combinations).
+All of which can be reversed (EX: Foh Est) Then the Level 3 attack, Bidu Bidu Bidu, Bidu Bidu Est, Est Est Bidu, Foh, Bidu Foh, etc. (21 Combinations).
 Then there is a Level 4 attack, Bidu Est Foh (any order), (1 Combination), which does a powerful long wide attack.